 He has designed album packaging for established artists including Iggy Pop, Katy Perry, The Cars, Fall Out Boy, Thirty Seconds to Mars, Natalie Merchant, The Lemonheads, Willie Nelson, Morphine, The Replacements, Miles Davis, New York Dolls and Aretha Franklin.
-Mike’s work has been featured in over 140 publications including Print, Communication Arts, Eye, Graphic, Coupe, Computer Arts, Rolling Stone, How, Inked, NME, New York magazine, and The New York Times Book Review.
-In 2000 Mike was selected for Print magazine’s exclusive New Visual Artists annual issue, showcasing twenty emerging designers under the age of 30.
+Mike’s work has been featured in over 150 publications including Print, Communication Arts, Eye, Rolling Stone, Coupe, Computer Arts, Graphic, How, Inked, NME, New York magazine, and The New York Times Book Review.
+In 2000 Mike was selected for Print magazine’s exclusive New Visual Artists annual issue, showcasing twenty up-and-coming designers under the age of 30.
 His work has been shown in exhibitions by the AIGA, the Type Directors Club, the One Club, the Art Directors Club’s first Young Guns show, and selected for the Permanent Collection of the Library of Congress.
 Mike’s solo and group exhibitions have opened here at home and abroad, including Upstate New York, Manhattan, Brooklyn, Boston, Philadelphia, Amsterdam, Belgium, Estonia, Moscow, Zürich, and South Korea.
 He has served as a judge for advertising, design, and interaction award shows for the Art Directors Club, the Type Directors Club, the Alex Steinweiss Awards, and co-chaired Young Guns 4.